Plants belonging to the hardy perennial genus Physostegia are stiff, and range in height from 30 cm to 1.2 m (1 to 4 feet).

 Some common names for the species include Obedient Plant and False Dragonhead.

 Physostegia virginiana 'Vivid'; (Obedient Plant Vivid) by F. D. Richards.

-When growing in the greenhouse first it should take seeds from two to four weeks to germinate at 15 to 25 degrees centigrade.
-They should be started about two months in advance and transplanted into the garden just before the last frost of spring.
+They should be started about two months in advance.
+Transplant into the garden just before the last frost of spring.

 Obedient plants and other Physotegia are easy to look after, but unlike their name suggests they are not obedient.

 They are liable to spread, so cut the roots back hard to stop them from spreading.

 The soil that they grow in should be kept moist in dry periods through watering.
 It is also necessary to supply mulch to the plants to ensure that the soil stays cool.

 At the end of the season cut the Physostegia plant back to the ground (autumn).

 I hope that you enjoyed this guide on how to grow Physostegia.
 You may also enjoy the following Lamiaceae family growing guides: How to grow Thyme, Agapanthus africanus, Allium caeruleum, and mint plants..